CamdenClark/anchor-book/simple-counter/3-increment.md

 ```

 Like the initialize handler, we get a mutable reference to the counter account
 data.
-We increment the count value, and return `Ok(())`.
-Anchor, under the hood,
+Instead of setting the value to 0, we increment the count value, and
-will save our changes to the counter account data.
+return `Ok(())`.
+Anchor, under the hood, will save our changes to the counter
+account data because we grabbed a mutable reference to the counter account.

 Let's re-run our tests with `anchor test`.